Joey Votto Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels have a 4.70 team ERA that ranks 24th across all league pitching staffs.
+- The Angels' 4.70 team ERA ranks 24th across all league pitching staffs.

 - Giolito (7-9) gets the starting nod for the Angels in his 26th start of the season.
 He's put together a 4.44 ERA in 142 2/3 innings pitched, with 150 strikeouts.

-- In his last time out on Wednesday against the Texas Rangers, the righty went six innings, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Wednesday against the Texas Rangers, the righty threw six innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.